lucarossi9/Applied-Data-Analysis-project/README.md

 ## Methods

+### Data preparation

 ##### 1. Filter quotes by person:
  * For each politician we look for his surname in each quote in the dataset and we create a dataframe containing just these rows.
-  * For each politician we remove from the previously created dataframe the rows in which it is the politician himself speaking and the rows in which the name of people with the same surname of the politician appear.
+ * For each politician we remove from the previously created dataframe the rows in which it is the politician himself speaking and the rows in which the name of people with the same surname of the politician appears.
 In this way we can remove from the previously created dataframe all the quotes pronounced by the politician himself and the rows not speaking about the politician but speaking about other people with the same surname.

 ##### 2. Replace the ids in the speaker attributes file
-* We replace the ids in the speaker attributes file to have a meaningful dataframe containing all the informations about the speaker, we will use it later for the analysis part.
+* We merge the quotes with the speaker attribute file so that we also have all the relevant information about the speakers.

 ##### 3. Extract the dates from the Quotebank file
 * For each filtered quote, we extract from the quotebank (article centric dataset) the dates of all the articles containing that quote and we add them to the filtered dataframe created in point 1).

-##### 4. Analysis of the result
+##### 4. Google Trends
+* We download the data from Google Trends related to the queries referred to Trump or Clinton in the years 2015-2017.

+### Results

+##### 5. Timeseries
-  - Provide the time series (number of quotes related to a given politicians vs time) for different politicians and for different periods of time.
+* Provide the time series (number of quotes related to a given politicians vs time) for Trump and Clinton and for the years 2015-2017.
-  - We will analyse which are the events in the life of a politician which cause the politician to appear more on quotes.
+* We analyse which are the events in the life of a politician which cause the politician to have more quotes referred to him/her.
-  - Tell the story of the American political scene from a mediatic point of view, comparing the evolution of the time series for the main American politicians over the years 2015-2020.
+* Tell the story of the American political scene from a mediatic point of view for the years 2015-2017.
-  - Compare our results with Google Trends data in order to see if there is any match between the number of quotes linked to a certain politician and how much is he/she searched on google over different periods.
-We expect the two distribution to be similar but not the same since some scandal/events can have a different impact on different types of media (the user base of Google is quite different from the reader base of New York Times and the content shared online is inherently different from the conventional news).
+* Compare our results with Google Trends data in order to see if there is any match between the number of quotes linked to a certain politician and how much is he/she searched on google over different periods ---> some match were found but also some mismatch, we explained why.
-  - Merge the previously created dataframe with the speaker attribute dataframe in order to understand important information on the people who quoted a given politician.
-We intend to analyse how the time series distribution of occurrences of a given politician changes within different age groups, religion groups and political parties.
-From this analysis we can understand which events are the one which increase the most the number of quotes on a given politician for each group of people.

-##### 5. Correlation and hypothesis testing analysis
+##### 6. Speaker attributes analysis
- - Try to understand the features of the speakers (present in the speaker attribute file) which are the most correlated with a huge number of quotes on a given politician.
- - We will do chi squared test of independence hypothesis test in order to understand if a set of given features is independent of the number of quotes of a certain politician.
+* Use t-test to find statistically significant difference in mean of the age of the Trump's speakers and Clinton speaker's ---> Clinton speakers are older.
+* Use confidence intervals to understand if there is a statistically significant ratio #men/#women between the Trump's and Clinton's speakers. ---> The ratio is bigger for Trump's speakers.
+* Look at the difference in the distribution of the nationality, we noticed some differences and some similarity, we explained why this happens.
+* We build a machine learning model to explain which of the attributes of the speakers are the most relevant for them to have quotes referred to Trump or to Clinton.

 ## Proposed timeline

+##### Milestone 2

 * 25th October - 31st October:
   - Decide the idea of the project